How to Prepare for an Interview in Just 24 Hours (Guide for Tech Students)

 Even a small project becomes powerful when you explain it confidently.

-Revise What You Already Know — Focus on Your Own Notes
+Revise What You Already Know

 When you only have 24 hours to prepare, the smartest thing you can do is revise what you’ve already learned, instead of trying to study brand-new topics from scratch.